MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/enhanced-authoring.md

 :::image-end:::
 <!-- markdownlint-enable MD013 -->

-When using IntelliSense while authoring with an enhanced schema, the quick info shown for the completion options displays as rendered Markdown.
+When you use IntelliSense while authoring with an enhanced schema, the quick info shown for the completion options displays as rendered Markdown.
 When possible, the quick info includes a link to the online documentation.